aws-samples/fis-template-library/governance/scp-restrict-role/README.md

 2. Modify the policies according to your organization's requirements
 3. Test the SCPs in a non-production environment
 4. Apply the SCPs to your organization using the AWS Organizations console or API

-## Security Considerations

-- Always test SCPs in a non-production environment first
-- Monitor policy changes using AWS CloudTrail
-- Regularly review and update policies as your requirements evolve
-- Ensure you maintain access to emergency response procedures